Frank William Ramsay: Military career

 Ramsay transferred from the Northumberland Militia Artillery into the Middlesex Regiment on 15 May 1897.

-He served with the mounted infantry before the First World War.
-In the war, he served as commander of 48th Brigade and participated in the Battle of Messines in 1917.
-He went on to be General Officer Commanding 58th (2/1st London) Division in June 1918.
+He served with the mounted infantry before the First World War, being seconded to serve with them on 21 November 1907.
+He was promoted from supernumerary captain to captain on 26 January 1903.

+In the war, on 1 September 1914, he was promoted to major.
+He served as commander of the 16th (Irish) Division's 48th Infantry Brigade in January 1916 and was promoted to the temporary rank of brigadier general whilst employed in this role.
+He participated in the Battle of Messines in 1917 and, after being promoted to temporary major general on 14 June 1918, went on to be general officer commanding (GOC) of the 58th (2/1st London) Division.

+In January 1919 he was promoted to brevet colonel.

-In 1925 he took command over a brigade of the Quetta Division, which he commanded with the temporary rank of colonel commandant while employed, until he retired in 1929.
+In 1925 he took command over a brigade of the Quetta Division, which he commanded with the temporary rank of colonel commandant while employed.
+On 1 September 1926 he was assigned to command the 15th Indian Infantry Brigade.
+He retired from the army in 1929.
 Later he lived in Holbrook Hall, Sudbury.

 Ramsey was awarded the Distinguished Service Order (DSO) in 1916 and appointed Companion of the Order of St Michael and St George (CMG) in 1917 and Companion of the Order of the Bath (CB) in 1919.